Free Space

 , UInt64

-Select this check box to perform two-way propagation between source and destination.
-Otherwise, the unit performs one-way propagation from source to destination.
+Select this option to perform two-way propagation between the source and destination.
+Otherwise, the block performs one-way propagation from the source to the destination.

-The sampling frequency of the signal as a positive scalar.
-The unit of measurement is hertz.
+The sampling frequency of the signal in the form of a positive scalar.
+The units of measurement are hertz.

 Dependencies